dhelmr/data-mining-upv/README.md

 python data_splitting.py -src resources/raw/Sentiment140.csv -tr resources/raw/tweets_train.csv -te resources/raw/tweets_test.csv -f 0.7
 ```

 After splitting the data, the cleaning can be executed.
-You need to deploy a file path to data which should be cleaned and a target file path
-Note that cleaning hugh amount of tweets takes some time.
+You need to deploy a file path to data which should be cleaned and a target file path.
+Note that cleaning a hugh amount of tweets takes some time.
 The progress is shown in the terminal.

 ```
 python data_cleaner.py --src resources/raw/tweets_train.csv -d resources/clean/tweets_train_clean_original.pkl
 ```

-And for the test split:
+And for the test split (which will later be used for the clustering):

 ```